 5. Use Animation and Video Closed Captions

-Whilst Team Intellek does not use video in our eLearning, we do use animation on occasions.
-It’s important to include Alt Text for images and for videos, be sure to enable closed captioning (subtitles) in your video content too.
+Whilst Team Intellek does not use video in our eLearning, we do use animation on occasion.
+It’s important to include Alt Text for images and for videos as a text equivalent, be sure to enable closed captioning (subtitles) in your video content too.

 Doing so ensures that a screen reader can read information to learners that may be visually impaired.